 All of these arrangements, however, are dependent on being able to afford a house big enough for a spare room or at least a lounge room big enough for a sofabed (sleeping on the actual couch is not really viable in the long term).
 The median price of a four-bedroom house in one of Melbourne’s middle-ring suburbs is $1,181,000 compared to $840,000 for three bedrooms, according to the REIV’s 2018 December quarter figures.
 The same data places an inner-city four-bedroom house around $1,925,000 compared to $1,370,000 for a three-bedroom one.

 While that $341,000 or $555,000 difference might seem like quite the indulgence, if it means everyone gets a good night’s sleep, that’s the price you might have to put on functioning properly during the day and maintaining good family relationships; and if you have an unused spare room or study anyway, then you’re actually just getting your money’s worth from it.

 Living together after separation or divorce

-One definite reason that you might want to have a separate bedroom from your partner, however, is if they’re no longer your partner.
+One definite reason that you might want to have a separate bedroom from your partner is if they are no longer, in fact, your partner.

 Emotionally, this is not going to work for everyone.
 If you want to scream at your ex every time you see them, this is not an option for you; and circumstances such as abuse or an ongoing extramarital affair would make this impossible.
 But continuing to live in the same family home after separation offers multiple benefits, if you can bear it.